 The recordings were made using Microtech Gefell Mk221 capsules with MV201 preamplifiers mounted on a Jecklin disc.
 These microfones mounted on the Jecklin disc result in a recording that is rich in detail and captures the room ambience perfectly.
 The signal was digitized in 24bit/96kHz using a Focusrite SaffireLE without any analog filtering.
 All sample processing steps were done with the 24/96 sample quality before finally converting them to 48kHz for distribution.

 This sample set requires a powerful Windows-PC or Apple Mac-OS computer with 64-bit operating system and the Hauptwerk™ software (*) Advanced Edition (version 3.3 or higher).
 For best results a powerful CPU (e.g. a modern quadcore CPU) and sufficient main memory (RAM) are essential.
 The memory requirements for the Hauptwerk process with the sample set loaded are specified in the table below for the most important sample loading options.
+While this table lists the memory requirements when used with Hauptwerk, the memory usage when used with Grand Orgue is nearly the same.

 ||appr.
 19 GB